Cansera/rgbd-db/README.md

 - Participants start seated in the chair and move to the highchair (hight of 30") placed 16" away
 - Participants are instructed to move when prompted and wait on the highchair until the end of the recording
 - Participants are instructed not to cross legs or arms while seated
+- AX6 recordings were performed using the sensor clipped to the waist

-### RGB-D Video Recordings
+### RGB-D Recordings

 Azure Kinect RGB-D videos are recorded using the [Azure Kinect Recorder k4arecorder.exe](https://docs.microsoft.com/en-us/azure/kinect-dk/azure-kinect-recorder) and last 20 seconds.
 Recordings are stored in the [Matroska](https://www.matroska.org/) file format with `kmv` file extension.
 Matroska defines a standard for multimedia container formats used by Azure Kinect to store RGB-D streams.

 Recordings can be replayed using the [Azure Kinect Viewer](https://docs.microsoft.com/en-us/azure/kinect-dk/azure-kinect-viewer): start the viewer, click `Open Recording` to load a `kmv` file.

 RGB-D videos files are stored in a Cansera OneDrive due to their size.
-Please contact [nocera@cansera.com](mailto:nocera@cansera.com) for access to the RGB-D videos.
+Please contact [nocera@cansera.com](mailto:nocera@cansera.com).

 ### Skeleton Data